odinuv/web/en/apv/walkthrough/backend-update/index.md

 We'll start by modifying the script for inserting a new person from the previous chapter.
 PHP Script:

 {: .solution}
+{% highlight php %}
+{% include /en/apv/walkthrough/backend-update/person-update-1.php %}
+{% endhighlight %}

+Template:

+{: .solution}
 {% highlight html %}
 {% include /en/apv/walkthrough/backend-update/templates/person-update-1.latte %}
-{% endhighlight %}

-Template:

-{% highlight php %}
-{% include /en/apv/walkthrough/backend-update/person-update-1.php %}
 {% endhighlight %}

 The only thing changed in the template so far is the button description (seeing an opportunity?).